 Antibiotics do not treat viral infections; if your hen is suspected of having a virus, provide palliative care.
-In cases of bacterial or viral infections, isolate your infected chicken(s) from the rest of the flock to minimize the likelihood of transmission.
+In bacterial or viral infections, isolate your infected chicken(s) from the rest of the flock to minimize the likelihood of transmission.

 Caring for Chickens with Diarrhea

-Wash your hands immediately after touching your hens, their enclosure or coop, or their eggs.
-Make sure to change your clothes after spending time in your chicken’s run, and do not wear your soiled shoes indoors.
+Wash your hands instantly after handling your hens, their enclosure or coop, or their eggs.
+Make sure to change your clothes after spending time on your chicken’s run, and do not wear your soiled shoes indoors.

 As stated earlier, if a hen is being treated for a parasitic infection, refrain from eating her eggs until the indicated days have passed.
 Whether or not your hen has diarrhea, many of these safeguards should be taken.
 This is because even healthy chickens can make people sick.
 These measures will help protect you and your family from being ill from your hens.

 Prevention is Key: Once your chickens are feeling fine, consider executing further actions to prevent future cases of chicken diarrhea, such as: